Real-MullaC/dt_help/en/docs/img_tasks/appx/add_provisionedappxpackage.md

 **NOTE:** specifying a region requires DISM for Windows 10 and/or a Windows 10 or later image.

+- **<i>New to DISMTools 0.5.1 and later!</i>** If you want, you can configure **stub package preferences** for your applications.
+Think of these as temporary packages that download the full version of an application.
+Setting an application to use the full package will explicitly install the full version of the package.

+**NOTE:** you can only configure stub package preferences if the following criteria are met:

+I. The DISM version used and the Windows image serviced are Windows 10 and later

+II.
+The application contains stub packages

 - If you want, you can **commit the image after adding the selected AppX packages**.

 ## Questions